JayRodrig/pursuit-blog/PURSUIT BLOG - STRUCTURE.md

 * PostgreSQL: database of the application
 * Body Parser: module to allow the server to interact with `request.body`
 * PG-Promise: module to allow the server manipulate the database
+* Bcrypt: module to encrypt user's passwords.
-* Swagger: module to auto-generate docs for the api
+* Uuid: module to generate user's tokens once they log in.

 ___